RWR: Bad for the San Luis Valley

 A “lose-lose” for the San Luis Valley and Douglas County

 Renewable Water Resources (RWR), a for-profit corporation, is seeking to dry up farms in the San Luis Valley and pipe that groundwater hundreds of miles to Douglas County.
 Estimated to cost $2 billion, the proposal faces unsurmountable challenges to ever being built.
-The proposal puts Douglas County taxpayers dollars at great risk and drains funds from more viable and beneficial projects.
-While the Douglas County Commissioners voted to not allow use of COVID-relief funds to help fund the proposal, two of the commissioners “remain open” to talking with RWR.
-Here is what is at risk:
+The proposal puts Douglas County water customers and ratepayers at great risk and drains funds from more viable and beneficial projects.
+Stakeholders in the San Luis Valley and the entire state of Colorado including Douglas County have spoken out against this ill-conceived proposal.

 Risks to the San Luis Valley:

-RWR would drying up more than 22,000 acres of farms/ranches that produce locally grown food for the Front Range and U.S.
+RWR would dry up more than 22,000 acres of farms/ranches that produce locally grown food for the Front Range and U.S.

 RWR would drain $53 million annually from the Valley’s economy that relies on agriculture as its primary economic driver and job producer.